jremes-foss/BeeCTF/CONTRIBUTING.md

 SESSION_DRIVER=array
 ```

+This file must be saved in project root.

 ### Pull Requests
 Pull requests are welcome but must follow the best practices.
 - Subject line should be kept under 50 characters.